jackson-nestelroad/serde-string-enum/README.md

 This crate defines two pairs of macros:

 - `SerializeLabeledStringEnum` / `DeserializeLabeledStringEnum` - Uses the `#[string = ...]` attribute on each enum variant to perform string conversions.
-- `SerializeStringEnum` / `DeserializeStringEnum`  - Uses the enum type's `ToString` and `FromStr` implementations to perform string conversions.
+- `SerializeStringEnum` / `DeserializeStringEnum`  - Uses the enum type's `Display` and `FromStr` implementations to perform string conversions.

 ## Examples:
 ### Labeled Strings